CME211/notes/syllabus.md

 Please visit the CME211 Canvas page: <https://canvas.stanford.edu/courses/123262>

+We're also using Piazza this year.
+If you'd like to, sign up at: piazza.com/stanford/fall2020/cme211

 All other correspondence should be sent to <cme211-staff@lists.stanford.edu>.

 *Do not send questions related to course material to the staff mailing list or to individual staff emails (including the instructor).
 We will not answer these.